chanzuckerberg/miniwdl/docs/getting_started.md

 ## Next steps

-To support the workflow development cycle, miniwdl also includes a code quality checker, which scans a WDL file and generates warnings and suggestions:
+To aid the workflow development cycle, miniwdl also includes a code quality checker which statically analyzes a WDL file to generate warnings and suggestions:

 ```
 $ miniwdl check skylab/library/tasks/ZarrUtils.wdl